Frequently Asked Questions (FAQ) Regarding TESL Canada Professional Certification

 6. How long does the application process take?

-We strive to have applications processed within four to six weeks of receipt.
+We strive to have applications processed within six to eight weeks of receipt.
 Applications which are missing required documentation take longer.
 This is because contact has to be made with the applicant, the missing documentation or information requisitioned, then subsequent submissions added to the file.
 TESL Canada will keep applications on file open for a period of six months to wait for missing information or documentation, at which point certification may be denied and the file closed.
 Originals will be returned to the applicant.
 Materials such as transcripts that arrive without an application will be kept on file for a maximum of six months.

 7. What does “proof of membership in a TESL Canada Provincial/Territorial organization” mean?